duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/10_lane_following.md

 Set alternative controller gains.
 While running the demo on the Duckiebot use the following to set the gains to the alternative values:

-    duckiebot $ rosparam set /robot_name/lane_controller_node/k_d -45
+    laptop $ rosparam set /![hostname]/lane_controller_node/k_d -45

-    duckiebot $ rosparam set /robot_name/lane_controller_node/k_theta -11
+    laptop $ rosparam set /![hostname]/lane_controller_node/k_theta -11

 Those changes are only active while running the demo and need to be repeated at every start of the demo if needed.
 If this improved the performance of your Duckiebot, you should think about permenantly change the default values in your catkin_ws.

 ## Demo failure demonstration {#demo-lane-following-failure}

-If Anti-Instagram is badly calibrated, the duckiebot will not see enough line segments.
-This is especially a problem in the curve and the duckiebot will leave the lane.
-An example of this failure can be seen in this [video](https://drive.google.com/open?id=1Hy6EjQ8QakfZliiSp_j2NV78_VpyPvCq) for which we had a bad Anti-Instagram calibration.
-Hence, the Duckiebot sees not enough line segments and the lane following fails in the curve.
+The Anti-Instagram performs some self calibrations on startup, but if this happens when the robot cannot see the lane it will be poorly calibrated.
+This means it won't see enough lane segments, particularily around curves like in this [video](https://drive.google.com/open?id=1Hy6EjQ8QakfZliiSp_j2NV78_VpyPvCq).
 To solve the problem Anti-Instagram needs to be relaunched.
 In the last part of the video the **X** button on the joystick is pressed and the Anti-Instagram node gets relaunched.
 We can see in RVIZ that the number of detected line segments gets increased drastically after the recalibration.